 Southern California’s winters range from sunny beaches to snowy mountain tops.
-In under 2 hours, you can drive from anywhere in SoCal to the mountains to play in the snow.
-So whether you’re headed to the San Gabriel Mountains or San Bernardino Mountains for the day, here is a list of the best places to play in the snow near Los Angeles.
+In under 2 hours, you can drive from anywhere in SoCal to the mountains to play in the snow or go skiing.
+So whether you’re headed to the San Gabriel Mountains or San Bernardino Mountains for the day, here is a list of the best places to play in the snow near Los Angeles in 2022!

 Idyllwild is a cozy little mountain top community located above the San Jacinto Mountains in Riverside County.
 The village itself is quaint and beautiful, especially during the winter time.
 It does snow in Idyllwild, but there is no snow skiing allowed.
 Therefore, it’s typically not as crowded as other mountain communities such as Wrightwood or Big Bear.

 You can easily get to Mt.
 Baldy in 1 hour and 30 minutes from anywhere in Orange County.
 My favorite part about Mt.
 Baldy is that you don’t have to go very far up the mountain to find the snow.
 My children and I like to go half way up and then stop on the side of the road to play.
 We also prefer to bring our own snow sleds.